 What makes all animation so incredible is the imagination of the artists that create it.
 The medium allows limits to be pushed in every genre imaginable and opens doors to stories that could not otherwise be told.

-Is anime popular in West?
+Are anime cartoons popular in West?

 Anime in Western culture

 This brings up a popular debate: “Are American cartoons that look like anime considered anime?”
 While the answer to this is still debated among fans, the common consensus is that anime refers solely to Japanese produced projects.
-However, the line blurs as American and Japanese artists continue to collaborate on new shows and movies.
+However, the line blurs as American and Japanese artists continue to collaborate on new anime shows and movies.

 Anime in 5 Minutes